Composer-Team/Beethoven/doc/c_readers.md

 Therefore this option should only be used for resource constrained systems or only after careful consideration that a system cannot enter deadlock.

-The second method is to increase the `prefetchRows` parameter.
+The second method is to increase the `maxInFlightTxs` parameter in the config.
-Default behavior prefetches nothing.
+Default behavior (`maxInFlightTxs=1`)prefetches nothing.
 Prefetching rows fetches additional cache lines at a time by sequentially issuing transactions to the memory system.
 Multiple lines are then stored in a FIFO inside the reader module, freeing resources inside the memory subsystem.
 This will not maximize memory throughput like the previous approach but avoids deadlock and decouples the latency of